 This article explains various solutions for recovering access to your Yahoo mail account.
 To recover a Yahoo account, you simply need to follow a few easy steps which we've listed below.
 It's worth noting however, that accounts that have had absolutely no activity in the past 12 months are at risk of being deleted.
 Abandoned and obsolete accounts are often quickly deleted from the server, making account recovery impossible.

 A "Recover access to your Yahoo account" email will be sent to your alternate email address.
 Enter the verification code that Yahoo sent you in the email, then click Submit.

-If your attempts to log in are being met with an Invalid ID or Invalid Password error message, this signals that you've entered a password and Yahoo ID combination that doesn't match what's on record.
+If your attempts to log in are being met with an Invalid ID or Invalid Password error message, this means that you've entered a password and Yahoo ID combination that doesn't match what's on record.
 If you're sure that you're entering the correct sign-in information, there are a few scenarios as to why this might be happening.

 When you register for an account, it's up to you to provide the most up-to-date and valid recovery info.
 Your best option to avoid losing access is to update your recovery info if you get a new phone number or change your alternate email address.